 7. Your Rights Under the Cable Act

-The Cable Act provides you with a cause of action for damages, attorneys’ fees and costs in Federal District Court should you believe that any of the Cable Act’s limitations on the collection, disclosure, and retention of personally identifiable information have been violated by a cable operator.
-Your MBC Subscription Services Agreement contains your agreement that, to the extent permitted by law, any claims that you have under the Cable Act will be decided in arbitration and attorneys’ fees and punitive damages will not be available.
+The Cable Act provides you with a cause of action for damages, attorneys’ fees, and costs in Federal District Court should you believe that any of the Cable Act’s limitations on the collection, disclosure, and retention of personally identifiable information have been violated by a cable operator.
+Your Subscriber Agreement contains your agreement that, to the extent permitted by law, any claims that you have under the Cable Act will be decided in arbitration and attorneys’ fees and punitive damages will not be available.